-"Matter."
-The act uses the term "matter" rather the narrower term "dispute" to describe what the parties may attempt to resolve through collaborative law.
+"Collaborative Matter."
+The act uses the term "matter" rather the narrower term "dispute" to describe what the parties may attempt to resolve through a collaborative law process.
 Matter can include some or all of the issues in litigation or potential litigation, or can include issues between the parties that have not or may never ripen into litigation.
-The broader term emphasizes that parties have great autonomy to decide what to submit to collaborative law and encourages them to use collaborative law creatively and broadly.
+The broader term emphasizes that parties have great autonomy to decide what to submit to a collaborative law process and encourages them to use the process creatively and broadly.

-The parties must, however, describe the matter that they seek to resolve through collaborative law in their collaborative law participation agreement.
-See Section 3(a) (3).
-That requirement is essential to determining the scope of the disqualification requirement for collaborative lawyers under Section 8, which is applicable to the matter and "substantially related" matters, and the application of the evidentiary privilege under Section 14.
+The parties must, however, describe the matter that they seek to resolve through a collaborative law process in their collaborative law participation agreement.
+See Section 4(a)(3).
+That requirement is essential to determining the scope of the disqualification requirement for collaborative lawyers under Section 9, which is applicable to the collaborative matter and matters "related to the collaborative matter," and the application of the evidentiary privilege under Section 16.